 - Chromosomal screening

-Other than this, we recommend sperm DNA fragmentation testing ,which is helpful in finding out the integrity of a sperm at the molecular level.
+Other than this, consider sperm DNA fragmentation testing which is helpful in finding out the integrity of a sperm at the molecular level.

-We’ve had cases where the couple underwent around eight unsuccessful IVF cycles in over 10 years in several different countries, only to find out that the sperm DNA was responsible for the failure.
+One of our clients—an Australian couple—underwent eight unsuccessful IVF cycles in over 10 years in several different countries, only to find out eventually that the sperm DNA was responsible for the failure.
 A simple test could have saved them years of anguish and disappointment.

 However, sperm DNA analysis is not advised for everyone.
 Consult with an experienced fertility expert to understand what may have caused your repeated miscarriages, before you spend any money on IVF.

-If you are having trouble conceiving or have been facing recurrent miscarriages, get in touch to consult with one of our trusted fertility doctors and see if we can help you complete your family.
+If you are having trouble conceiving or have been facing recurrent miscarriages, get in touch to consult with some of top fertility doctors on our panel and see if you can find a direction towards completing your family.